 We actually were seeing that this was making the changes we were looking for in certain classrooms....
 I kept track of how many classes were in rows versus groups, and I saw an immediate change after the trainings began.
 Our middle school principals saw that change too, and they were seeing in their classrooms this rich dialogue take place.
 Early success and increased reach

 Several factors laid the foundation for the success of the ILC project in Madera.
 Members of the ILC team, well-known in the district, had earned excellent reputations for their outstanding professionalism.
 The team secured robust support from district and school administrators.
-The Madera ILC offered ongoing learning opportunities for teachers through workshops in which the team modeled the instructional practices teachers were supposed to learn.
+The Madera ILC offered ongoing learning opportunities for teachers through workshops in Members of the ILC team, wellknown in the district, had earned excellent reputations for their outstanding professionalism.

+which the team modeled the instructional practices teachers were supposed to learn.
 In addition to frequent interactions with the teachers at their respective schools, the ILC members kept in contact with teachers from other schools.
 Their presence and influence were systemwide.